 In the town itself, the Old Post Office is originally a fourteenth century manor house with a topsy-turvy slate roof, recently restored and now one of the National Trust’s most attractive small buildings.
 In addition, there is a Roman milestone from around 250AD in the parish church.

 Parking for the motorhome is very central and costs just £4 a night on a grassy area next to the King Arthur Pub.
 An introduction to our neighbours led to us all realising that we had been in touch via messages earlier in the year when we were both in Spain.
 An enjoyable evening followed exchanging stories over a few beers.
-At Chris and Tess’s recommendation we spent the day taking is the glorious coastal scenery.
+At Chris and Tess’s recommendation we spent the following day taking in the glorious coastal scenery.
 There are several coastal paths you can follow from the village, we followed the one into Boscastle and although a little undulated, if you’re reasonably fit then the scenery is certainly worth it.

 Our Sleepy Spots